 HPS appears to affect males and females in equal numbers.
 Approximately half of the cases reported in the medical literature have affected Native Americans, and the majority of the remaining reported cases affected Caucasians.
 The population affected by HPS appears to be related to geographic location and exposure to rodent droppings as opposed to ethnic background.
 Because many of the documented cases have occurred in the southwestern United States, a high percentage of the initially affected individuals were Native Americans.
 As the virus was found in others parts of the US, many others of varied ethnic backgrounds have been affected throughout the United States.

 It is important to avoid areas where deer mice leave their droppings, such as storage sheds, basements, and wood piles.
 When exposed to mouse droppings, an individual should wear a face mask that covers both nose and mouth, as well as rubber gloves.
-The area should be sanitized with disinfectant.
+The area should be sanitized with disinfectant to avoid aerosolization of potentially infected dust.
 People who exhibit flu-like symptoms after exposure to mouse droppings should be taken to a hospital immediately, because this disorder progresses over a matter of hours, and every hour is crucial.

 The diagnosis of HPS depends on several factors, including the symptoms of the affected individual, a history of contact with rodents (especially deer mice) or exposure to areas where rodents may live, the lack of any alternative diagnosis, and/or laboratory tests that show characteristic changes.
 Because the symptoms of HPS are rapidly progressive, immediate aggressive care is indicated if HPS is suspected.